kelukelu/cozy-home/doc/features.md

 ## Market

 The Market app is a marketplace and an app management center.
 It let user install apps from a registry and consult which apps are installed.
-User can also reinstall / uninstall / consult logs for installed apps.
+User can also reinstall / uninstall / update / consult logs for installed apps.

 It may be built on a distributed framework to let third-parties develop their own market place that furbish all functionnalities to lets user manager their apps ecosystem.
+Also the third-parties should be able to upload screenshots of their apps.

 # Home Workshop